Ivan Tisdall-Downes

 Before making the jump to opening a full-blown restaurant, Ivan secured a stage at River Cottage, which instilled a passion for super-seasonal cookery and produce taking priority over everything else.
 With his extensive self-taught education, experience running a street food operation and a short time in the River Cottage kitchen, he and Imogen opened Native in Neals Yard, Covent Garden at the beginning of 2016.

+The small restaurant contained just thirty seats, but managed to catch the eye of national critics, who were impressed by the innovative cooking of ingredients rarely seen on restaurant menus.
+With game, foraging and low-waste food at its core, the restaurant enjoyed a successful run until 2018, when Camden Council refused to grant Native a permanent restaurant license (justifying this – rather oddly – by saying there were too many restaurants in Covent Garden).
 This was a blow to both Ivan and Imogen, who had worked tirelessly to get their restaurant off the ground.
 Rather than throw in the towel, however, they both launched a crowdfunding campaign to open a larger site in Southwark, just next to Borough Market.
 It was a smash hit, raising over £50,000 and gave Ivan and Imogen the chance to continue to explore and showcase the wild flavours of Britain in exciting, inventive new ways.

 A successful self-taught chef is a rare breed, but Ivan has proven that with enough hard work it can result in something a little different from the norm.
 Panna cottas flavoured with gorse, jelly mushrooms coated in dark chocolate, woodruff-infused custards; this isn’t the sort of stuff you’re taught at catering college.
-Ivan’s curious mind and a lack of a traditional, ‘that’s the way it’s always been done’ mentality works wonders in the kitchen, and makes Native at Browns one of the most interesting places to eat in the UK today.
+Ivan’s curious mind and a lack of a traditional, ‘that’s the way it’s always been done’ mentality works wonders in the kitchen, and makes Native one of the most interesting places to eat in the UK today.